commaai/eon-neos-builder/devices/eon/README.md

 2. Copy `neosupdate/update.staging.json` into openpilot `installer/updater/update.json`
 3. Update the NEOS version check in `launch_chffrplus.sh`.
 4. When going to production run `./ota_push_prod.sh`, and put `neosupdate/update.json` in the updater folder.

-# Comma internal only: updating an existing NEOS image with current dashcam-staging

-1. Ensure the openpilot repo dashcam-staging branch is up-to-date and has the desired base `installer/updater/update.json`
-2. Fetch the current NEOS and re-roll the system partition with the current dashcam version slipstreamed: `./build_dashcam_images.sh`
-3. Run `./prepare_ota.sh` to generate new signed OTA update images.
-4. Run `./ota_push_prod.sh` to upload to Azure.
-5. Replace `update.json` in the eon-neos repository with `neosupdate/update.json`.